GeoMOER/moer-mpg-geoai/docs/units/_unit02/unit02-03_warm-up-r-spatial.md

 ## Comments?
-You can leave comments under this gist if you have questions or comments about any of the code chunks that are not included as gist.
+You can leave comments under this issue if you have questions or comments about any of the code chunks.
 Please copy the corresponding line into your comment to make it easier to answer the question.

 <script src="https://utteranc.es/client.js"
-        repo="GeoMOER/geoAI"
+        repo="GeoMOER/moer-mpg-geoai"
-        issue-term="GeoAI_2021_unit_01_EX_Warm_up_R-spatial"
+        issue-term="unit01-08_warm-up-r-spatial"
         theme="github-light"
         crossorigin="anonymous"
         async>